“Do you know CPR?” The woman dashing out of the cycling gym called to Shawn Beaulne, who was walking by. “Someone in there has collapsed.”

 “We had a fantastic time,” recalls Shawn.
 “It was very emotional.
 It’s so great to see John doing what he’s doing now.”

-About 85% of cardiac arrests happen in homes or public places.
-Heart and Stroke works with partners to increase the number of AEDs in public places across Canada.
+Heart & Stroke continues to work with governments and other partners to increase the number of AEDs in public places across Canada.